- [title] The Last Continent

 Both descriptions have been applied, at various times, to Sydney Opera House -- which is, indeed, on the waterfront.

-Dame Nellie Butt has two aspects: Dame Nellie Melba, of Peach Melba fame, and Dame Clara Butt, an English singer who moved to Australia.
+Dame Nellie Butt has two aspects: Dame Nellie Melba (see the next annotation), and Dame Clara Butt, an English singer who moved to Australia.

-Rincewind has invented the Peach Melba, named in our world for Dame Nellie Melba, a famous Australian contralto.
+Rincewind has invented the Peach Melba, the ice cream desert named in our world for Dame Nellie Melba, the famous Australian soprano.

 It's often said -- not least by Australians -- that they are the descendants of British convicts who were sentenced to "transportation" as a penalty only slightly preferable to death, and indeed the earliest European settlements, from 1788 onwards, were penal colonies.
 However, separate "free colonies" were established not long afterwards, and the transportation of prisoners stopped in the mid 19th century.